-A new all-accessible access to the beach is proposed, as well as the retention of the existing all-accessible ramp.
+The existing all-accessible ramp is retained, and a new all-accessible access to the beach is proposed to the eastern end of the beach.
+A drainage pipe in this location requires investigation and potential upgrade or removal.
 Grass, stairs and walls are all proposed to be retained and improved.